Four Research Areas

 fungal DNA), in blood and in tumor tissue.

 Specific toxins may lead to DNA mutations that may be the early onset of neoplasia leading to malignancy.

 - Significant detection of bowel neoplasia (benign as well as malignant)

 Screening based on analyses for cancer-associated biomarkers in blood

 - Compliance rates

-- Frequency of testing that leads to improved early detection of neoplasia
+- Frequency in testing which may improve early detection of neoplasia

 Our present research projects: